London 2012: Hurdler Dai Greene finishes just outside the medals at Olympic Games

 World champion hurdler Dai Greene just missed out on the medals at London 2012 tonight (Monday) finishing fourth in the 400m hurdles final in the Olympic Stadium.

-Although he finished strongly, Dai, who is coached by Malcolm Arnold, UK Athletics National Events Coach Hurdles, couldn’t quite do enough to secure a podium place.
+Although he finished strongly, Dai – who is coached by Malcolm Arnold, UK Athletics National Events Coach Hurdles, at the University of Bath – couldn’t quite do enough to secure a podium place.

 “I gave it everything I had tonight, there was a bit better structure to my race, but I was a bit too tired and at the end of the day I narrowly missed out,” he said.